Intel Oregon FIRST LEGO League Championship Tournament presented by Collins Aerospace

 ADDRESS: Liberty High School – 7445 NW Wagon Way – Hillsboro

-TOURNAMENT DIRECTOR: Jim Ryan and Roger Swanson
+TOURNAMENT DIRECTOR: Jim Ryan

 This event is open to the public and free to attend.
 Spectators are welcome to witness the opening ceremony, robot matches, and closing ceremony.
 All minors under the age of 14 need to be accompanied by an adult at all times.
 We ask all spectators to observe the FIRST Core Values while at our events.
 We hope you will have fun cheering for all of the teams throughout the day.

 9:30 am – 10:50 am Robot Competitions in the Gymnasium